 About Prof. Mbarika

 Prof. Mbarika is recipient of three Lifetime Achievement Awards in higher education.
 He has authored over 250 academic publications in the form of books, peer reviewed journals, conference proceedings and book chapters.
-Every year, he serves as Keynote Speaker at multiple conferences worldwide, including speeches at the United Nations—ITU, Harvard University Conferences, African Union, etc. Much of his research is on technology transfer in resource-poor settings.
+Every year, he serves as Keynote Speaker at multiple conferences worldwide.
+Much of his research is on technology transfer in resource-poor settings.
 He was cited as being “in the forefront of academic research into ICT implementation in Africa, and has provided a theoretically-informed framework for understanding ICTs in less developed countries...”
 His scholarly publications have appeared in several of the “Basket of Top Eight” Information Systems journals.
-This includes publications in Journal of the Association for Information Systems, European Journal of Information Systems, Information Systems Journal, Journal of Information Technology, as well as in top ranked allied journals such as IEEE Transactions on Engineering Management, IEEE Transactions on Education, IEEE Transactions on IT in Biomedicine, IEEE Spectrum, Communications of the ACM, The Information Society and Journal of the American Society for Information Sciences.
-His work has also appeared in major media outlets such as Reuters and The Associated Press (AP), and the BBC.
-He has chaired (supervised) over 25 PhD students that have become University Presidents, Deans, Full Professors, Department Chairs and top government officials worldwide.
+This includes Journal of the Association for Information Systems (IS), European Journal of IS, IS Journal, Journal of Information Technology, as well as in top ranked allied journals such as IEEE Transactions on Engineering Mgmt, IEEE Spectrum and Communications of the ACM.
+His work has also appeared in major media outlets such as Reuters, The Associated Press, and BBC.
+He has chaired (supervised) over 25 PhD students that have become University Presidents, Deans, Full Professors, Department Chairs and top government officials.
 He has received multiple grants (over $4 million) from the National Science Foundation, NASA, KPMG, Microsoft, African Development Bank, and other donors.
-Born in Cameroon, but now a US citizen, INSPIRE Magazine named Prof. Mbarika as one of the top 10 personalities in the diaspora influencing Cameroon and one of the top 100 overall.
+The Voice Newspaper named Prof. Mbarika as Cameroon’s Hero of the five years spanning 2016-2021; The Guardian Post newspaper named him as one of few “Cameroonians that moved mountains in 2021;” INSPIRE Magazine named Prof. Mbarika as one of the top 10 personalities in the diaspora influencing Cameroon and one of the top 100 overall.

-Prof. Mbarika has received the prestigious U.S. State Department Fulbright grant five times to bring in scholars from developing nations to serve at his research center, ICITD.
-He is Founding Editor-in-Chief of The African Journal of Information Systems and senior board member for several academic journals internationally.
-Prof. Mbarika is a Lifetime Member of Beta Gama Sigma International Honor Society.
-He is member of the Association of Information Systems, the Institute of Electrical and Electronics Engineers (IEEE), The Association for Computing Machinery, etc. He holds over 30 academic excellence awards and has been featured on the cover page of several newspapers and magazines highlighting his research and consulting activities.
+Prof. Mbarika received the prestigious U.S. State Department Fulbright grant five times to mentor scholars from developing nations.
+He is Founding Editor-in-Chief of The African Journal of Information Systems and senior board member of several journals.
+Prof. Mbarika is a Lifetime Member of the Beta Gamma Sigma Honor Society.
+He is a member of several academic associations, including Africa’s first distinguished member of the Association of Information Systems.
+He holds over 30 academic excellence awards and has been featured on the cover page of several newspapers and magazines highlighting his research and consulting activities.

 The Information and Communication Technology University